rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 - ![Install R](./md_images/SH_InstallingR.png)

-  (Avoiding installation to C:\ProgramFiles is what allows us to install packages globally)
+  (Avoiding installation to C:\Program Files is what allows us to install packages globally)

 - Accept all of the other installer defaults.